Prison rape in the United States: Politics

-Many human rights groups, such as the Human Rights Watch and Stop Prisoner Rape, have cited documented incidents showing that prison staff tolerate rape as a means of controlling the prison population in general.
+Many human rights groups, such as Human Rights Watch and Stop Prisoner Rape, have cited documented incidents showing that prison staff tolerate rape as a means of controlling the prison population in general.

 The topic of prison rape is common in American humor.
 Jokes such as "don't drop the soap" seem to suggest that prison rape is an expected consequence of being sent to prison.
-This phenomenon is exemplified by the 2006 U.S. feature film Let's Go to Prison or the board game Don't Drop the Soap being marketed by John Sebelius, the son of Kathleen Sebelius.
+This phenomenon is exemplified by the 2006 U.S. feature film Let's Go to Prison or the board game Don't Drop the Soap marketed by John Sebelius, the son of Kathleen Sebelius.
 Songs have also been composed about the topic, e.g. the song "Prisoner of Love" by radio personalities Bob and Tom, performing as "Slam and Dave".
-The prevalence of this controversial humor is so widespread, that it even appears in children's media such as SpongeBob and Shrek.
+The prevalence of this controversial humor is so widespread that it even appears in children's media such as SpongeBob and Shrek.

 U.S. Federal law, under the Prison Rape Elimination Act of 2003, calls for the compilation of national prison rape statistics, annual hearings by a review panel, and the provision of grants to the states to address prison rape.
 A first, highly-controversial and disputed study, funded under the PREA by Mark Fleisher, concludes prison rape is rare: "Prison rape worldview doesn't interpret sexual pressure as coercion," he wrote.
 "Rather, sexual pressure ushers, guides or shepherds the process of sexual awakening."

-In 2007, the US Supreme Court refused to hear the case of Khalid el-Masri, who had accused the CIA of torture, including 'forced anal penetration', due to state secrets privilege.
+In 2007, the US Supreme Court refused to hear the case of Khalid el-Masri, who had accused the CIA of torture, including "forced anal penetration", due to state secrets privilege.